 The entity responsible for initiating a retransmission doesn’t have to be the sender, though.
 For example, in web architectures, it’s common for a server to attempt to push data to a receiver, but if that fails then it’s up to the receiver to query the server for the missed data.
 In this case the receiver is the responsible entity.

 Before you can build a reliable system, you need to determine whether the sender or receiver should be the responsible entity.
 This usually comes down to which side should care more about the transmission.

-Alright so how do we ensure data is reliably delivered?
+Alright, so how can applications ensure data is reliably delivered?

 The receiver should be the responsible entity.
-In most web architectures, this is what you want.
 Receivers usually come and go, and it makes more sense for receivers to keep track of what they need rather than for servers to keep track of what has been sent.

 Consider sending hints.
 This is where you push indications of new data rather than the actual data.
 Receivers react to hints by making requests for updates.
 See Andyet’s article about this approach.
 Hints are straightforward and work well if there aren’t too many recipients for the same data.